jake-chipps/friendometer/README.md

 ## User Experience
 - [ ] Right-align left column of all tables
+- [ ] Remove About from upper nav, insert About in curriculum side nav
 - [X] /_docs/index.md
   - [X] Create a big picture summary of the curriculum and the connections made.
 - [X] Add and link transcripts to all videos